 Main criteria: applicants need to demonstrate clear evidence of their recent sporting performance.
 Evidence may vary by sport but could include, for example, your 'Power of 10' ranking (athletics) or your relative performance against a BUCS qualifying standard.
 Applicants from team sports will need to differentiate their individual performance and demonstrate, for example, representative honours and/or a realistic expectation of playing at national league level or above.

-John Robertson Sports Scholarship
+- The John Robertson Sports Scholarship

 - Other Awards and Prizes